Tom Hales (Irish republican): Irish Civil War, against brother

-Tom and his brother Sean, pictured here, fought together in the Irish War of Independence but on opposite sides of the Irish Civil War.
-Sean would be assassinated over the course of the Civil war.
+Tom and his brother Seán, pictured here, fought together in the Irish War of Independence but on opposite sides of the Irish Civil War.
+Seán would be assassinated during the Civil war.

 During the Irish Civil War, Tom and Seán Hales fought on opposite sides, with Tom fighting against the Anglo-Irish Treaty with the Anti-Treaty IRA while Seán joined the newly formed National Army of the Irish Free State.

 Tom Hales was elected to the anti-Treaty IRA executive in March 1922, but resigned in June over a proposal to prevent the Free State's first general election in June 1922.
 He resumed his old rank during the civil war as commander of Cork 3 Brigade.
 While he and his brother, Seán, ended up on opposite sides of the war, the brothers never openly criticised one another, for their rival political stances.

 During the Civil War in July 1922 Tom Hales took part in the raid and capture of Skibbereen Barracks and Ballineen by anti-Treaty forces.
 He was also involved in a skirmish with Free State troops at Newcestown.
 Hales was arrested in November 1922 and imprisoned first in Cork and then at the Curragh.
 He was released in December 1923 having taken part in a hunger strike for 14 days.
 Hales mentions in his application for a military pension that he was a member of the Supreme Council of the IRB at this time.

 In December 1922, his brother, Seán, was assassinated by the anti-Treaty IRA in Dublin, in reprisal for the Free State government's execution of IRA prisoners.
-Hales later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded nine years service in 1935 at Grade B for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.
+Hales was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the Irish Volunteers and the IRA between 1917 and 1923.

 Fianna Fáil and later politics

 Hales was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Cork West constituency at the 1933 general election.
 Hales resigned from Fianna Fáil in June 1936 stated he could not support their policy on interning IRA members.
 He failed to retain his seat as an independent candidate at the 1937 general election.

 He also unsuccessfully contested the 1944 general election as an independent candidate and the 1948 general election as a candidate for Clann na Poblachta, he got 2,287 (7.93%) votes.

 Hales made his living as farmer.
 A member of the Mallow area board of the beet growers' association from 1934 to 1942, he was also connected with other farming organisations.
 He married Ann Lehane from Tirelton, Macroom, on 30 April 1927; they had five children, Hales died in 1966, aged 74.